 - A JSP page that the user interacts with to make requests to the app.

-- A servlet named GuestbookServlet.java that prompts the user to log in and then displays a personalized greeting.
+- A servlet named GuestbookServlet.java that, if necessary, prompts the user to log in and, once the user is logged in, displays a personalized greeting.

 Creating the UI using JSP